owl77/Misteria/SETUP_ReadMeFirst.txt

 figlet Misteria
 python3.8 path_to_folder/main.py
 -------------------------------------

+Note that ssh may not source .bashrc whenlogging in.
+Make sure you have:

+cat .bash_profile

+if [ -f ~/.bashrc ]; then
+  . ~/.bashrc
+fi

 There are also security issues that need to be addressed to prevent players from gaining access to the program files (such as by using scp).
 But once main.py is running the keyboard interrupts are all disabled.